universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 * Where do they hangout?
 * Choose a few targetted marketing streams (not dev diary)
 * Launching on armor games, newgrounds, ...
+* What communities exist?

+* Later behavioral segmentation as analytics becomes available, able to target classes, teams.
+  * Personalize
+  * Segment based on behavior
+  eg players acting efficently, competitively players acting socially

+* Later demographic segmentation within the bounds of GDPR compliance

+* Later geographic segmentation as analytics becomes available, able to target sales and skins.

+?
+Can i gather psychgraphic information from existing communities ?
+Do the behaviors of those communities reinforce the behaviors I want
+  * Sharing links
+  * Cooperation
+  * Competition

+?
+What existing titles exist in the realm of twitch communities interacting with streamers

+?
+Do the psychographics reinforce the player fantasies?
+  * Do they want to play together?
+  * Are the competitive?

+* What are the interests of these people?

+Reinforcement: They are already part of a community and thus cooperation, socialization are important to them

+Reinforcement: Existing discord communities for dark and darker, gtfo, ...

+* Is it a blue ocean, green ocean, ..?

+* Create different personalities to market/design to?

 Target: Existing communities